CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/offline-contributions.md

 ### 1. Tell Your Neighborhood Lead

-If you’re not using GitHub yourself, just tell your lead:
+If you're not using GitHub yourself, just tell your lead:

 * What happened
-* What’s needed
+* What's needed
 * If follow-up is required

-They’ll post the note or task for you.
+They'll post the note or task for you.

-### 2. Use “Paper to GitHub” Tools
+### 2. Use "Paper to GitHub" Tools

-We’re building simple ways to translate your offline work into digital updates:
+We're building simple ways to translate your offline work into digital updates:

 * **Text-only submission number** (coming soon)
 * **Call-in phone tree** for weekly updates